msmyers/msmyers/README.md

 As an ENTP, I thrive on dreams of a future, and work on bringing them into the present.

  * I would rather win than be right, and lose because I was wrong instead of not enough.

+ * I work on 1 idea at a time, calibrate to 5y/ea, battle in the deep blue sea, and avoid the bloody red ocean.

+ * I'll never make an app, nor something that could be someone else's feature.

+ * I lack resources, so make each one count - _You only live once._

 <!--
 **msmyers/msmyers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.